kulgan/psqlgml/README.rst

 Installation
 ------------
-Install directly from github, replace ``x.x.x`` with the latest version
+Install from pypi

 .. code-block:: bash

-    $ pip install git+ssh://git@github.com/NCI-GDC/psqlgml.git@x.x.x#egg=psqlgml
+    $ pip install psqlgml.git

 Schema Generation
 -----------------
 psqlgml can be used to generate dictionary specific schemas using exposed command line scripts.
-By default, gdcdictionary is assumed but parameters can be updated to work with a different project.
+By default, gdcdictionary_ is assumed but parameters can be updated to work with a different project.

 Generate schema using version 2.4.0 of the gdcdictionary

 .. code-block::

     psqlgml generate -v 2.4.0 -n gdcdictionary

 The generated schema can be used for validating sample data.
 It can also be added to IDEs like PyCharm for intellisense while creating sample data.

 Sample Data Validation
 ----------------------
 .. code-block::

-    $ psqlgml validate -f sample.yaml --data-dir <folder container all other samples> -d <dictionary name> -v <dictionary version>
+    $ psqlgml validate -f sample.yaml --data-dir <resource dir> -d <dictionary name> -v <dictionary version>

 The following validations are currently supported: